kevin-pek/dsa3101-frontend/README.md

 To deploy this application along with the database and backend, see our [deployment repo](https://github.com/kevin-pek/dsa3101-deployment).

-For a guide on how our frontend application works, please check out our [user guide](https://docs.google.com/document/d/1UIK-Pzp5kED8erwhT2WhK-t0zv-lOWuc3SqK3n4nTaQ/edit?usp=sharing)!
+For a guide on how to use our frontend application, please check out our [user guide](https://docs.google.com/document/d/1UIK-Pzp5kED8erwhT2WhK-t0zv-lOWuc3SqK3n4nTaQ/edit?usp=sharing)!

 For more information on our project, please check out our project [wiki](https://github.com/kevin-pek/dsa3101-deployment/wiki).
 For a list of common issues you can also check out the [help](https://github.com/kevin-pek/dsa3101-deployment/wiki/Help) section!